2018 MAIN Scholarship Program

 - The recipients will be chosen by the MAIN Scholarship Committee which is comprised of unit directors and instructors.

-- The awards will be announced at MAIN Championships, Date TBA.
+- The awards will be announced at MAIN Championships on April 21st, 2018.